MimiChang2/Merchandising-Data-Tracker/README.md

 # bamazon-hw

+Below is an explanation of how this app works.
+This corresponds to Challenge #1.
+Please ONLY grade Challenge #1 , file bamazon.js
+Please do NOT grade challenge 2.

 Image 1:

 * Description: The first image shows what pops up when the user runs the file in the terminal.